atlavijayakumari/Customer-Segmentation-Product-Recommendation-System/README.md

 ---

 ### 🎯 **Objective:**
-To analyze customer purchase history, segment buyers into meaningful groups, and create a recommendation engine that suggests relevant products to each segment — supporting data-driven marketing strategies.
+To analyze customer purchase history, segment buyers into meaningful groups, and build a recommendation system that suggests relevant products to each customer segment — enabling smarter marketing and personalized shopping experiences.

 ---